 Most sales of tangible personal property, including groceries, are taxable in South Dakota, as are the vast majority of services.
 Some notable exemptions include:

 If you are obligated to collect and remit sales tax in South Dakota, you will have to register with the state.
 This can be done online through the state website or in person.
-Because South Dakota is also a full member of the Streamlined Sales and Use Tax Agreement (SSUTA), you can also register for a sales tax license through the SSUTA website.
-However, registering in that way requires you to register with all member states at once, and that may or may not make sense for you depending on your situation.
+Because South Dakota is also a full member of the Streamlined Sales and Use Tax Agreement (SSUTA), you can register for a sales tax license through the SSUTA website.
+However, registering in that way requires you to register with all member states at once, which may or may not make sense for you depending on your situation.

 Late filing of your South Dakota sales tax returns or late payment of the tax due will result in penalties imposed by the state.
 The penalty for a failure to pay within 30 days of the due date is 10% of the tax due for every month you are delinquent, with a minimum charge of $10.
 Interest also accrues at a rate of 1.25% per month, with a minimum of $5 for the first month.

-Whether you’re selling only in South Dakota or in multiple states, keeping track of your sales tax collection, returns, and payments can be a challenge.
-The various rates in local jurisdictions, combined with the fact that the regulations surrounding the collection of sales tax in each state can change at any time means that you have to stay vigilant to ensure you’re always completely compliant.
+Whether you’re selling only in South Dakota or multiple states, keeping track of your sales tax collection, returns, and payments can be a challenge.
+The various rates in local jurisdictions, combined with the fact that the regulations surrounding the collection of sales tax in each state can change at any time, means that you have to stay vigilant to ensure you’re always completely compliant.

-TaxTools keeps abreast of all changes to local and state sales tax laws, and it can provide up-to-date reports on all of your taxable sales with applicable location information any time you need them.
-This program also integrates smoothly with all ecommerce platforms, so you won’t have to change anything about the way you do business.
+TaxTools keeps abreast of all changes to local and state sales tax laws, and it can provide up-to-date reports on your taxable sales with applicable location information any time you need them.
+This program also integrates smoothly with all eCommerce platforms, so you won’t have to change anything about how you do business.
 So if you’re ready to learn how TaxTools can help streamline your sales processes and help your business grow, click here to sign up for a free trial today.